U.S. Route 12: Wisconsin

 US 12 crosses the St. Croix River from Lakeland, Minnesota, into Hudson, running concurrently with I-94 before splitting just east of the city.
 It mainly follows a similar path to I-94 to the north, before crossing under I-94 into downtown Menomonie before continuing in an easterly direction through Eau Claire.
 In Fall Creek, US 12 turns southeasterly toward Fairchild, it then runs concurrently with US 10 going east for just 2.5 mi before returning to its course southeast bound.
 US 12 eventually recrosses I-94 into Black River Falls and then parallels I-94 in a southeastward direction.
 US 12 also runs through Millston and Kirby.
 Afterward, it turns directly south to Tomah, where it becomes North Superior Avenue.
 It alternates between a four- and two-lane road on its way through downtown.
 It then turns east for 4.5 mi, then parallels I-90/I-94 through Camp Douglas, New Lisbon, Mauston, and Lyndon Station before crossing under the pair of Interstates into downtown Wisconsin Dells.
 US 12 turns south to Baraboo and runs along the western edge of Devil's Lake State Park.
 In Sauk City, US 12 turns southeast toward Madison and runs along the city's western and southern edges.
-Here, it becomes a four- to six-lane freeway with US 14 and US 18 known by the locals as "The Beltline".
-On the southeast side of the city, it crosses I-39/I-90 towards Cambridge.
-It turns southeast here at runs through Fort Atkinson and Whitewater.
+Here, it becomes a four- to eight-lane freeway with US 14 and US 18 known by the locals as "The Beltline".
+On the southeast side of the city, it crosses I-39/I-90 toward Cambridge.
+It turns southeast here and runs through Fort Atkinson and Whitewater.
 In Elkhorn, US 12 becomes a four-lane freeway with a 70 mph speed limit.
 It returns to a two-lane road at the Wisconsin–Illinois state line at Genoa City.